nachocaru/xaprb.com/content/blog/2006-03-11-many-to-one-problems-in-sql.md

 title: How to avoid many-to-one problems in SQL
 date: "2006-03-11"
 permalink: /2006/03/11/many-to-one-problems-in-sql/
-description:
-  - >
-    Shows how to avoid situations where SQL statements can map many rows to one row, producing undefined results.
 ---
 It's been a while since I've posted an abstract, theoretical article on a fine point of SQL.
 Today I want to bring your attention to two ways in which an RDBMS can allow you to do something that has no well-defined result.
 These involve queries where several values are eligible, but only one is chosen &#8212; and chosen in an undefined manner.
 I'll show you the two blunders, tell you when they might occur, and explain how to avoid them.